mlutfy/ca.bidon.imagecrop/README.md

 https://github.com/mlutfy/ca.bidon.imagecrop

 It allows to crop and scale image fields in CiviCRM.
-For now, it works only with the Contact "image_URL" field.
+For now, it works only with the Contact "image_URL" field in contact records view/edit and profile view/edit.

-This is a fairly new extension and has not been widely tested yet.

 More information about Jcrop can be found here: http://deepliquid.com/content/Jcrop_Download.html